 The bovine heart CcO contains 13 different subunits, illustrated as

 multi-subunited polymer.
-To the left we demonstrate CcO with the 13 subunits differentiated by color.
-The 3 largest subunits are coded by mitochondrial DNA while the other 10 are nuclear coded.
+The 3 largest subunits are encoded by mitochondrial DNA while the other 10 are encoded by nuclear genes.
 The bulk of this enzyme lies in the intermembrane of mitochondria.
-The top of the enzyme is positively charged due to the proton gradient while the bottom in negatively charged (Yoshikawa et al, 2012).

 II.
 O2 Reduction